tainacan/iande/src/README.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `iande.php` to the `/wp-content/plugins/` directory;
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress;
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+3. Select Jeo on the admin menu.

 == Frequently Asked Questions ==